amitrege/CAV-Project/README.md

 Every folder corresponds to one task
--factorial-full -> The dataset consists of factorial program -factorial-loop -> dataset consists of only the loop of the factorial program -arithmetic-full -> dataset consists of arithmetic operations performed repeatedly
+- factorial-full -> The dataset consists of factorial program
+- factorial-loop -> dataset consists of only the loop of the factorial program
+- arithmetic-full -> dataset consists of arithmetic operations performed repeatedly

 To generate data:

 `
 cd $task-directory

 sh init.sh
 `